KevinJump/uSync-Legacy/docs/backoffice-config.md

     Good if you have multiple targets, and you don't want to do everything all the time.

-    These groups arn't avalible via the dashboard (yet) but can be called via the API
+    These groups aren't available via the dashboard (yet) but can be called via the API
   -->
   <!--